 Veterans know that their families serve right beside them in many ways.
 Military spouses lead lives full of surprises, sacrifices and challenges.

-Therefore, the U.S. Department of Veterans Affairs offers benefits to all military spouses to express gratitude and help balance the hardships that can be faced.
+Therefore, the U.S. Department of Veterans Affairs offers VA benefits for spouses to express gratitude and help balance the hardships that can be faced.

 Let us dive a little deeper into each of the benefits mentioned above.